tjkerby/PWS_670/Scaffolding.md

 # Scaffolding with Hi-C Reads
 We scaffolded our assembly using Hi-C technology.
 Watch this video from Phase Genomics if you don't remember how Hi-C works: https://youtu.be/-MxEw3IXUWU.
-Salsa is the program that uses the Hi-C reads to create the scaffolds.
+SALSA is the program that uses the Hi-C reads to create the scaffolds.
 The scaffolds can then be visualized and improved in Juicebox.

 # SALSA
 SALSA needs 3 input files: an assembly file in fasta format, a .fai file with the lengths of the contigs, and a .bed file of Hi-C reads mapped to the assembly.